 What is immersive storytelling?

-Interactive: Experiences that require an interactor's engagement, often through a controller of some kind.
+- Interactive: Experiences that require an interactor's engagement, often through a controller of some kind.
 Interactivity is controlled with systems of rules—these can range from simple to complex.
-A simple interactive system is a one tap or click to reveal information, whereas complex interactions can be multilayered, like a branching narrative.
+A simple interactive system is a single tap or click to reveal information, whereas complex interactions can be multilayered, like a branching narrative.
 Stories and databases can be interactive.

-Responsive: An experience that adapts to an interactor or a changing set of conditions.
-For example, in a physical environment a camera (with camera vision software) could “read” a response to an interactor's gestures or movement.
+- Responsive: An experience that adapts to an interactor or a changing set of conditions.
+For example, in a physical environment, a camera (with camera-vision software) could “read” a response to an interactor's gestures or movement.
 In a digital experience, like a website, this can be a window adapting to fit a screen size (i.e. differentiating between a desktop, tablet, or mobile device).

 Read our full glossary here or click on a specific term below for its definition.